DavidN250/EmployeeAPI/README.md

 - Open your xampp control panel and start Apache and MySQL
 - Open command prompt or powershell if you are using windows OS
 - Open terminal if you are using MacOS
+- create new database call it : "employeeapi"
 - Navigate to the directory where these codes are extracted
 - Make migration of tables in database by running: